LasalJayawardena/RNN-Projects/README.md

-Projects which use Recurrent Neural Networks
+Projects which use Recurrent Neural Networks (RNNs)
 =============================================

 ### Projects: